ian-bateman/os-xtoo/README.md

 Work for full support for Java 9 is underway.
 In addition to fully replacing all needed Java packages in Gentoo that have not been updated, and/or ingored.
 Eventually replacing all packages in dev-java with superior well maintained current versions.
+Once completed we will begin on testing and fixing any issues for Java 10.

 This is the most comprehensive, current repository of Java ebuilds.